martmichals/martmichals.github.io/_projects/reconnaissance_aircraft.md

 ## GUI

 In order to ease the interpretation of telemetry streamed from the aircraft, I developed a GUI which ran on a groundstation (laptop with an Xbee reciever).
-Gauges roughly mimic real aircraft gauges and indicate:
+The gauges are meant to roughly mimic real aircraft gauges and indicate:
  * Attitude
  * Groundspeed
  * Heading